chadathid/hid-gatsby-starter-netlify-cms/src/pages/widgets/individual/area-chart.md

   period of time, without focusing on specific data values.
 It gives a sense of summation of the quantitative data.

   Area chart is used to study data trends over time.
-It measures the trend over time by filling the area between line segment and x-axis with color.
+It measures the trend over time by filling the area between the line segment and the x-axis with color.

-  Area chart communicate the summation of data rather than represent individual data values
+  Area chart communicate the summation of data rather than represent individual data values.
 featuredimage: /img/area-chart.png
 ---
-# **G﻿uidelines**
+# **Guidelines**

 * Each area should have a unique color.
 Use transparent colors so information isn't obscured in the background.
 * Always include a zero baseline on the y-axis.
 An Area graph that doesn't include a zero baseline is misleading.